 Livestock and poultry management in Andhra Pradesh

-The state is comparatively rich in livestock and poultry wealth with 0.39 million crossbred cattle, 1.2 million non-descript cattle, and 3.9 million buffaloes in milk, producing around 7.7 million tonnes of milk annually, and buffaloes are contributing the major share of milk.
-Coming to the poultry with 16.5 billion egg production per annum, the state ranks first in the country.
+The state is comparatively rich in livestock and poultry wealth, with 0.39 million crossbred cattle, 1.2 million non-descript cattle, and 3.9 million buffaloes in milk, producing around 7.7 million tonnes of milk annually, and buffaloes are contributing the major share of milk.
+Coming to poultry, with 16.5 billion egg production per annum, the state ranks first in the country.
 The meat production in the state is 0.45 million tonnes annually.
 Although the state has utilized the potentiality to a large extent, it has further scope to enhance the productivity of cattle, buffalo, sheep, and poultry with the adoption of the following technologies;

 - Complete feed blocks and area-specific mineral (Ca, Cu, P, and Mn) supplementation for 10 to 15% improvement in productivity